misakey/backend/docs/content/concepts/box-events.md

 If any other rules allows the members to access the box, the event is not triggered.

-The event refers the previous `member.join` event of the user, the `sender_id` is set to the person who has changed access rules and has then triggered this event.
+The event refers the previous `member.join` event of the user, the `sender_id` is set to the kicked member id.

 Messages of type `member.kick` have no content.